EMS US

 Become a Mentor

-Want to become a Mentor of EMS US?
+Want to become an EMS US Mentor?

-Benefits of Participation as an Executive Mentor
+Benefits of Participation as an Executive Mentor:

-• Help an incredibly deserving service member get a head start on the next chapter of their professional life.
+• Help an incredibly deserving servicemember get a head start on the next chapter of their professional life.

-• Make a difference in the lives of everyone around that service member, who is counting on them as a parent, partner, child, neighbor, colleague, or friend.
+• Make a difference in the lives of everyone around that servicemember, who is counting on them as a parent, partner, child, neighbor, colleague, or friend.

 • Give back to a community that otherwise does not have access to your unique wisdom and expertise.